NishargShah/eslint-config-airbnb-extended/packages/eslint-config-airbnb-extended/README.md

 **Legacy Config** – Designed to be a one-to-one replacement of the original Airbnb ESLint configurations using the new flat config format.
 Its main purpose is to maintain backward compatibility by continuing to use the same packages as the original setup.
 For more details, see the [Legacy Config](https://github.com/NishargShah/eslint-config-airbnb-extended/tree/master/packages/eslint-config-airbnb-extended#legacy-config).

-**Extended Config** – A modernized configuration inspired by `eslint-config-airbnb`, built from the ground up with updated rules, removal of deprecated ones, and the use of the latest recommended packages.
-For more details, see the [Packages Used](https://github.com/NishargShah/eslint-config-airbnb-extended/tree/master/packages/eslint-config-airbnb-extended#packages-used).
+**Extended Config** – A modern ESLint configuration based on `eslint-config-airbnb`, built from scratch with updated rules, replacement of deprecated ones using community recommended alternatives, and the adoption of the latest best-practice packages.
+For more details on the packages used, refer to the [Packages Used](https://github.com/NishargShah/eslint-config-airbnb-extended/tree/master/packages/eslint-config-airbnb-extended#packages-used) section.

 ### How to Configure for a Monorepo?